 Bone metastasis, which occurs most often when breast, prostate, lung, kidney and thyroid cancers spread to bones, is one of the most frequent causes of pain in individuals with cancer.
 Metastasis to bone is the primary cause of death in prostate cancer.

-The Rolanette and Berdon Lawrence Bone Disease Program of Texas, a collaborative research, clinical and education program of Baylor College of Medicine and The University of Texas MD Anderson Cancer Center, was established in 2002 to capitalize on the strengths of these two institutions.
-The Rolanette and Berdon Lawrence Bone Disease Program of Texas seeks to improve basic and translational research of bone diseases and to convert basic science findings to more effective treatment and prevention options.
+The Rolanette and Berdon Lawrence Bone Disease Program of Texas, a collaborative research, clinical and education program of Baylor College of Medicine, The University of Texas MD Anderson Cancer Center, and The University of Texas Health Science Center at Houston.
+The Program was established in 2002 to improve basic and translational research of bone diseases and to convert basic science findings to more effective treatment and prevention options.

 - Develop bone-forming treatment for all degenerative bone diseases